raxlab/thies-bin-processor/README.md

 ## Usage

-Check the `bin2txt.ipynb` notebook for usage examples.
+Check the `UserGuideNB.ipynb` notebook for usage examples and for step-by-step instructions on setting up and using the **THIES Binary Processor** with Google Colab with Google Drive.

 For local use, make sure all dependencies are installed.
 This code was developed using Conda.
 It mainly uses: